MikeSmithLabTeam/particletracker/docs/source/rstfiles/example2.rst

 Open track_gui and load the movie example2.mp4 and the settings file example2.param

-In this example we have some hydrogel beads that change size and shape during the movie.
+In this example we have some setup a few initial stages as defaults in the example2.param hydrogel beads that change size and shape during the movie.
 The contours method requires a binary image from which the different separate objects can be identified.